erossini/BlazorAutocomplete/README.md

 - `EnableDropDown` (Optional - Default: `false`) - Allows the control to behave as a dropdown
 - `DisableClear` (Optional - Default : `false`) - Hides the clear button from the AutoComplete.
 Users can still change the selection by clicking on the current selection and typing however, they can't clear the control entirely.'
 - `ShowDropDownOnFocus` (Optional - Default: `false`) - When enabled, will show the suggestions dropdown automatically when the control is in search mode.
 If the control has a current value then the user would need to press the enter key first to enter search mode.
 - `StopPropagation` (Optional - Default: `false`) - Control the StopPropagation behavior of the input of this component.
-See https://docs.microsoft.com/en-us/aspnet/core/blazor/components?view=aspnetcore-3.1#stop-event-propagation
+See this [Microsoft document](https://docs.microsoft.com/en-us/aspnet/core/blazor/components?view=aspnetcore-3.1#stop-event-propagation)
 - `PreventDefault` (Optional - Default: `false`) - Control the PreventDefault behavior of the input of this component.
-See https://docs.microsoft.com/en-us/aspnet/core/blazor/components?view=aspnetcore-3.1#prevent-default-actions
+See this [MIcrosoft document](https://docs.microsoft.com/en-us/aspnet/core/blazor/components?view=aspnetcore-3.1#prevent-default-actions)

 The control also requires a `SearchMethod` to be provided with the following signature `Task<IEnumerable<TItem>>(string searchText)`.
 The control will invoke this method passing the text the user has typed into the control.
 You can then query your data source and return the result as an `IEnumerable` for the control to render.

 If you wish to bind the result of the selection in the control to a different type than the type used in the search this is also possible.
 For example, if you passed in a list of `Person` but when a `Person` was selected you wanted the control to bind to an `int` value which might be the `Id` of the selected `Person`, you can achieve this by providing a `ConvertMethod` The convert method will be invoked by the control when a selection is made and will be passed the type selected.
 The method will need to handle the conversion and return the new type.

 If you want to allow adding an item based on the search when no items have been found, you can achieve this by providing the `AddItemOnEmptyResultMethod` as a parameter.
 This method will make the `NotFoundTemplate` selectable the same way a item would normally be, and will be invoked when the user selects the `NotFoundTemplate`.
 This method passes the `SearchText` and expects a new item to be returned.

 ### Local Data Example